 NELI is an evidence-based oral language intervention for children who show weakness in their oral language skills and who are therefore at risk of experiencing difficulty with reading.
 The assessment informs us if the child is at expected for their age or requires intervention from trained NELI practitioners.

 All ongoing observations are used to inform weekly planning and identify children’s next steps.
-This formative assessment does not involve prolonged periods of time away from the children and excessive paper work.
-Practitioners draw on their knowledge of the child and their own expert professional judgements through discussions with other practitioners, photographs and physical examples such as a child’s drawing / making.
-Some observations are uploaded using Tapestry and shared with the supporting parents and carers and examples – Star Moments recorded on Dojo.
+This formative assessment does not involve prolonged periods of time away from the children and excessive paperwork.
+Practitioners draw on their knowledge of the child and their own expert professional judgements through discussions with other practitioners, photographs, and physical examples such as a child’s drawing / making.
+Some observations are uploaded and shared with the supporting parents and carers and examples – Star Moments recorded on Dojo.

-Phonic assessments are carried out using phonics Tracker every half term to quickly identify pupils that are not making expected progress.
+Sounds~Write diagnostics (at the start of the year) and ongoing assessments are carried out using every half term to quickly identify pupils that are not making expected progress.
 Our aim is for children to ‘keep up’ rather than ‘catch up’ where possible.

 Assessments are completed three times per year and shared with parents, whereby the Class Teacher updates the progress children have made.
 In Summer Term 2, the EYFSP is completed where teacher judge whether the child has met each of the 17 ELG’s.
 They will be assessed as either ‘emerging’ or ‘expected.’
 Whilst there is no judgement to state if a child is exceeding beyond an ELG, teachers, have a duty to provide a narrative for both parents and the Year 1 teacher.